cockroachdb/docs/v20.1/flyway.md

 Before you begin, do the following:

 1. [Install CockroachDB](install-cockroachdb.html) and [start a secure cluster](secure-a-cluster.html).
-1. Download the latest version of the [Flyway comand-line tool](https://flywaydb.org/documentation/commandline/#download-and-installation).
+1. Download the latest version of the [Flyway command-line tool](https://flywaydb.org/documentation/commandline/#download-and-installation).
 CockroachDB v20.1 is fully compatible with Flyway versions 6.4.2 and greater.

 ## Step 1.
 Configure Flyway connect to CockroachDB